 In 2008, UTA’s College of Nursing and Health Innovation (CONHI) was looking to redesign its Bachelor of Science in Nursing completion program (RN-to-BSN) to help more registered nurses obtain a higher level credential.
 The new program was going to be based on the following tenets: high-quality, innovation, accessibility, affordability and scalability.

-University administrators were persuaded that once implemented, the program could serve far more than the approximately 175 RN-to-BSN students enrolled in 2008.
+University administrators were persuaded that once implemented, the program could serve far more than the 137 RN-to-BSN students enrolled in 2008.
 Fortuitously, the university’s focus on rapid expansion coincided with the Institute of Medicine calling for 80 percent of all registered nurses to obtain a bachelor’s degree by 2020, further affirming the growth opportunity for UTA’s CONHI.

 The university considered a variety of approaches to meeting its objectives, including development of distance learning sites, which were ultimately deemed an ineffective strategy.
 After an exhaustive review, it became clear that delivery of an online degree program would be the most cost-effective and impactful way to expand the reach of the RN-to-BSN, and UTA enlisted AP’s help.